 - Attack Reflector: Known by the competitive community as the shine (down-B), it's used more for attacking than reflecting.

-- Beam Spam: Blaster (Neural-B) is one of his most useful tools.
+- Beam Spam: Blaster (Neural special) is one of his most useful tools.
 Lasers can be used to control the stage, disrupt the opponent, aid in combos, and deal a little damage.
 Simply put, the most effective way to use lasers is to use them a lot.

-- Divergent Character Evolution: Inverted; the animations for most of his moves were taken from Melee, which means they make him more like Fox.
+- Divergent Character Evolution: Inverted compared to regular Brawl; the animations for most of his moves were taken from Melee, which means they make him more like Fox.

-- Flash Step: Side-B: Falco Phantasm.
-It can meteor-smash.
+- Flash Step: His side special, Falco Phantasm, has afterimages which can meteor-smash.

-- Meteor Move: Down-air is a spike, and side-B is a meteor smash.
+- Meteor Move: Down-air is a spike, and side special is a meteor smash.

 - Moveset Clone: With Fox, though their fighting styles are very different; Falco has an extremely useful blaster, and specializes in vertical combat.
 Fox has a mildly useful blaster, and specializes in horizontal combat.
 Their shines in particular reflect on their playstyles; Falco's has vertical knockback, and Fox's has horizontal knockback.

-- Hitbox Dissonance: Averted; like Captain Falcon's, Ganondorf's ledgegrab box on his up-B was improved to be more in line with his fist.
+- Hitbox Dissonance: Averted; like Captain Falcon's, Ganondorf's ledgegrab box on his up special was improved to be more in line with his fist.

 - Lightning Bruiser: Although he could qualify as a Mighty Glacier, the secret to his success is how deceptively quick he can be with the help of advanced techniques and game mechanics (eg. L-canceling).
 His attacks also combo very well, allowing him to output massive damage in short intervals.